 Known for his offensive prowess, Hunter brought an up-tempo offense to Cullowhee and the Catamounts responded by making a school-record 221 3-pointers, while tying or setting the single-game school record for 3-pointers made in a game on six occasions.
 The record now stands at 274 made 3-pointers which occurred during the 2009-10 season.
-The top-eight slots in the school record books for 3-point field goals made in a season belong to Larry Hunter coached teams.
+The top-nine slots in the school record books for 3-point field goals made in a season belong to Larry Hunter coached teams.

 During his time as a head coach, Hunter has made 11 overall NCAA tournament appearances, while making seven as an assistant coach.
 He has an impressive 65-37 record in postseason play including trips to the NCAA, NIT, CIT and CBI.

 Hunter has guided Western Carolina to just its second and third Southern Conference divisional titles, sharing both the 2008-09 and 2010-11 crowns with Chattanooga.
 He also led the Catamounts in setting a Ramsey Center record with 14 home wins in 2009-10.

 Hunter recruited and coached both the 2008-09 SoCon Freshman of the Year in Harouna Mutombo - WCU's first rookie of the year since Jarvis Hayes in 2000 and only the fourth Catamount all-time to garner the award - and the 2010-11 SoCon Freshman of the Year Trey Sumler.